corda/corda/docs/source/deploy-locally.rst

 Pre-requisites
 --------------
-* Register for an account on https://testnet.corda.network and download and install the Corda node from the ZIP file.
+* Register for an account on https://testnet.corda.network.

 Set up your local network